akindi/moodle-local_akindi/README.rst

 Installation
 ============

 1. `Contact Akindi`__ to get API keys for your Moodle instance.
-You will recive two key pairs, one for development and one for production.
+You will receive two key pairs, one for development and one for production.
 They will look something like this::